mli/gluon-crash-course/index.rst

 A 60-minute Gluon Crash Course
 ==============================

+**Update:**  This crash course is now merged into the new MXNet document site.
+You can find it at https://beta.mxnet.io/guide/crash-course/index.html

 Gluon is an imperative API for MXNet that’s flexible and easy-to-use, and this course aims to give you a quick overview of the core Gluon concepts so you'll be ready to use it in your next projects.
 Once you've completed the course, you